a-little-srdjan/grapher/README.md

 or 2) the deny filter is set, and the filter does match `n`.

 ### Running grapher on itself
+Simple usage examples of running grapher on its own package structure:

 	* `grapher -pkgs=github.com/a-little-srdjan/grapher -output=grapher`
 		![grapher simple exampleA](resources/grapher.png "Grapher on grapher")